exonum/exonum-doc/src/advanced/configuration-updater.md

 ### Transactions and Private APIs

-Configuration service has a separate API for creating transactions.
+Configuration service has separate APIs for creating transactions.
 Each transaction has its corresponding endpoint to make a POST request.

 #### Configuration Proposal